-Aedan Conor worked in the dark of his classroom, a desk lamp illuminating his efforts.
-He held a red pen in his right hand and occasionally made marks on the papers below him, his head over the desk and bent down in concentration, his elbows like heavy supports under him.
+AEDAN CONOR worked in the dark of his classroom, a desk lamp illuminating his efforts.
+Red pen in hand, he occasionally made marks on the papers below him, his head over the desk and bent down in concentration, his elbows like heavy supports under him.
 He’d finish grading a paper every minute or so and swiftly replace it with another; but his efforts were strained and halting, as though some unseen electrical outlet powering him was short-circuiting.
 Many times he’d find himself not grading at all, but drumming his fingers absentmindedly on his desk, completely lost in thought.
 He was doing that now.
 He stopped at the realization.

-He studied his fingernails abstractedly for a moment before slamming his hand on the desk, cursing under his breath.
-He had three stacks of homework to grade by tomorrow—and he couldn’t concentrate.
+He studied his fingernails abstractedly for a moment before slamming his hand on the desk and cursing under his breath.
 The beginnings of a headache throbbed dully over his eyes.
 He rubbed them, and then gave a long, unsatisfying yawn.
 He scratched his itchy beard, and then leaned back in his chair, placing his hands on his stomach, interlacing his fingers.

-This was at least the fifth time he had gone through the very same process.
+This was at least the fifth time he had gone through the same process.
 Except now, he thought self-consciously.
 Now the headache was clearly worse—and it was fifty minutes later.
-And the stacks seemed bloody endless.
+And the papers, sorted into three stacks, seemed bloody endless.

 The stacks …

 Pre-Algebra to his left.
 Two problem sets, a dozen problems in each.
 Status: untouched.

 The middle stack was Algebra.
 A ten-question quiz.
 Status: half graded.
 He squinted.
 And crap results thus far.
 Summer break was still a month away and already the little monkeys were behaving as though the holiday had already started.